StableLlama/ComfyUI-basic_data_handling/README.md

 ### Cast

-Type conversion nodes for ComfyUI data types:
+Type conversion nodes for ComfyUI data types: to BOOLEAN, to FLOAT, to INT, to STRING, to DICT, to LIST, to SET

-- **Basic data type conversions**:
-    - to BOOLEAN - Converts any input to a Boolean using Python's truthy/falsy rules
-    - to FLOAT - Converts numeric input to a floating-point number
-    - to INT - Converts numeric input to an integer
-    - to STRING - Converts any input to a string
-- **Collection type conversions**:
-    - to DICT - Converts compatible inputs to a dictionary
-    - to LIST - Converts input to a LIST
-    - to SET - Converts input to a SET (removing duplicates)

 ### Comparison